distributedlife/game-design/elements/resource-damage-model.md

 A limited recovery system where it isn't possible to regenerate back to full capacity.
 This could be done by a reduction in the total resource capacity or by having resource recovery kits (i.e. medkit) return only a proportion of the depleted capacity.

 ###### Examples
-- [XCOM Enemy Unknown](/games/xcom-enemy-unknown) - TODO: how this works.
 - [Left 4 Dead](/games/left-4-dead) - Each medkit returns 80% of your health.
 - [F1](/games/f1) - Damage to your car can't always be fixed